da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 [somewhere] denotes some arbitrary path on your local box.
 The ContentBroker directory then is the folder into which we will later let our installer put the binaries.
 The storage directory is a directory structure which DNSCore will use to work with data packages.

-The subfolders correspond to the various
+The subfolders correspond to the various [processing stages](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/processing_stages.md).
-[processing stages](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/processing_stages.md).
-According to the structure of the different areas in addition to the basic folder layout we need directories for at least one user to run tests against the system.
-This first user (or contractor in DNSCore terminology) is typically the TEST user.
-Every  [contractor](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/object_model.md#contractor) has a unique property called "contractor short name" which we most of the time call csn for short, as it is done in the processing stages document, where [csn1],[csn2] act as placeholders for the various short names.
-Note that short names are case sensitive.
-For our system to work with the TEST user, extend the directory structure like this:

-    [somewhere]/storage/
-                    user/
-                         TEST/
-                              incoming/
-                              outgoing/
-                    ingest/
-                         TEST/
-                    work/
-                         TEST/
-                    pip/
-                        institution/
-                               TEST/
-                        public/
-                               TEST/
-                    aip/
-                         TEST

 ## Database

 1. Create a new database called contentbroker.